ellen567/Data-Science-Notebook/README.md

 # Data-Science-Notebook
-A notebook for data science using python.
+A notebook for data science with python.